OZI-Project/docs/api/glossary.rst

       the CI system automatically builds the project, runs tests, and checks for any errors or failures.

    draft step
-      The beginning of the CD process for OZI after a successful :term:`checkpoint step`.
+      The beginning of the :term:`CD` process for OZI after a successful :term:`checkpoint step`.

    entry points
    entry points: console_scripts